rexgraystone/iChurn/README.md

-iChurn: An Analysis of Different Classification Algorithms for Customer Churn Prediction
+# iChurn: An Analysis of Different Classification Algorithms for Customer Churn Prediction

+## Introduction